Carrion crow: Description

 The plumage of the carrion crow is black with a green or purple sheen, much greener than the gloss of the rook (Corvus frugilegus).
-The bill, legs and feet are also black.
-It can be distinguished from the common raven by its size of around 48–52 cm in length as compared to an average of 63 cm for ravens, and from the hooded crow by its black plumage.
+The bill, legs, and feet are also black.
+It can be distinguished from the common raven by its size, around 48–52 cm in length, as compared to an average of 63 cm for ravens, and from the hooded crow by its black plumage.
 The carrion crow has a wingspan of 84–100 cm and weighs 400–600 g.

 Juvenile carrion crows can be identified by their brownish plumage and blue eyes, both of which darken to black and brown as the crow grows older.